GustavoGomez092/sauron/README.md

-# struck WordPress Plugin
+# Struck Logger WordPress Plugin (Formerly Sauron)

-struck is a WordPress plugin designed to log user actions and generate comprehensive reports, enhancing your website's security and user activity monitoring.
+Struck Logger is a WordPress plugin designed to log user actions and generate comprehensive reports, enhancing your website's security and user activity monitoring.

 ## Features